It appears that the well-being of residents of BC has been compromised by an economy built around organized crime and money laundering.

 As the world was falling down around us with wildfires, hurricanes, terrorism, violent political demonstrations Vancouver real estate just skipped along to yet higher prices overall and extraordinary demand in the condo market.

 There’s so much turmoil in the news today and so many extreme opinions on every subject that it does seem like a good time to be nice to those around you.
+The biggest issue in Canada at the moment is that of illegal immigration including refugees streaming into Quebec from the US.

 As projected in May the condo is King in June.
 The trend is for prices to rise continuously in the condo market because it is so in demand.